trailcode/webAsmPlay/readme.md

 emrun --browser chrome index.html
 ```

+// TODO The instructions are out of date!
 You will need to move the the matrix panels out of the way and resize the
 scene window panel.
 With the mouse in the scene window scrolling with the mouse
 zooms in and out.
 Holding down the left shift key and moving the mouse rotates